 These are the generic steps that you should take to implement and use a extension in OutSystems:

-Define the new actions that will encapsulate your code.
-Also define any input and output parameters for your action(s), as well as any entities or structures;
+Define the new actions that encapsulate your code.
+Also define any input and output parameters for your action(s), as well as any entities or structures.

-Generate the stubs for the declared actions and edit the code implementing the logic of the actions using your favorite third party IDE (Integrated Development Environment).
+Generate the stubs for the declared actions and edit the code implementing the logic of the actions using a third-party IDE for .NET.

 Integration Studio provides the necessary facilities to integrate with the IDE you specified in Integration Studio options, enabling you to:

 - Implement the logic of your actions using the IDE